 You can answer all of this and much more if you spend quality time during the review process with your bottom performers.
 No one applies for a job, goes through the lengthy interview process, gets a background check and takes a drug test, sits through orientation and the onboarding process, gets their uniform and then wakes up and shows up to work and says, “I am going to do a terrible job today.
 I want to make my boss look bad, I want to ignore everything that I learned, and throw away my common sense.”

-If truly in your heart believe that your team has the best intentions at heart and you believe in treating them as you treat yourself then something must have went wrong in the process.
+If you believe your team has their best intentions at heart and you believe in treating them as you treat yourself then something must have went wrong in the process.
 Find out where and fix it!
 And show compassion to this employee during their performance review and take ownership of the opportunity.
 They were probably thrown to the sharks to fend for themselves as most employees that underperform were and they are doing the best they can do.
 Throw them a life vest, make them feel great, and give them the additional direction they need.
 With the right focus your under performers will quickly become important contributing members of your team.
 But you must take full ownership of their failures.
 And remember, they get full credit for their success.

 I will write further about actively disengaged employees that need to be removed or repositioned in a future post.
 But I don’t want to give you any excuses right now.
 Most of the time you can course correct a bottom performer.
 Very rarely are they worth tossing aside completely.